 On the drive to take Misa home after dinner, Timothy takes a detour and pulls up to an automated teller machine.
-“I’m sorry, I just have to check,” he said.
+“I’m sorry, I just have to check,” he says.

 “Ah.
 See.
 I knew it.”
 He points at the screen.
 Misa looks.
 From the distance, it looks like his balance says two thousand something.
 Although she wasn’t sure why he was showing her.
-He presses a few more selections and bills spit out.
+He presses a few more selections and cash spits out.
 “Well, it works now!
 I have to call again and see why my card got declined.
 They can’t blame it on a low balance, so it has to be their crappy system, as usual.”
-Timothy counts the money, stuffs it in his wallet and drives off.
+Timothy counts the cash, stuffs it in his wallet and drives off.

-Later that evening, bundled up with a warm blanket in bed with a cup of tea, Misa stares at her low balance, contemplating how to pay her upcoming school fees.
-After the demise of her checking account at Cherri Cremonesi, they left her with only ten dollars.
+Later that evening, bundled up with a warm blanket in bed with a cup of tea, Misa stares at her ten-dollar account balance, contemplating how to pay her upcoming school fees since Timothy didn’t pay her back.

 Hey Misa, hope to get together again!
 Had a great night.
 Goodnight.

-Misa scrolls up beside Timothy’s name, selects more options, then: block contact.
+Misa scrolls up beside his name, selects more options, then: block contact.